Biotechnologist

 The University of Wisconsin offers both a master’s of science and a graduate certificate in biotechnology through flexible and convenient online learning.
 Learn how to combine life science and data science with a short four-course certificate or the comprehensive 11-course master’s.
 The master’s program offers three concentrations: quality assurance and compliance, business management, and research and development.
 All classes are available asynchronously, which means students can complete their studies on their own time.

-Candidates are encouraged to reach out to an enrollment advisor to determine whether the certificate or the master’s program is the best fit.
+Candidates are encouraged to contact an enrollment advisor to determine whether the certificate or master’s program is the best fit.
 Admission requirements for the master’s program include a bachelor’s degree from an accredited university, official transcripts, prerequisite coursework in biology and chemistry with labs, a current resume, two letters of recommendation, and a personal statement.
-To apply for the certificate program, candidates need one semester of college-level biology with lab experience.
+Candidates need one semester of college-level biology with lab experience to apply for the certificate program.

 • Location: Madison, WI